renehorstmann/Mathc/README.md

 Vectors and matrices are defined as unions.
 With this convention (instead of passing pointers), vectors and matrices can be copied with the ```operator=``` in C.
-In addition to this, the compiler can generate errors, if a program wants to pass a vec3 where a vec4 is needed.
+In addition to that the compiler generates errors, if a program wants to pass a vec3 where a vec4 is needed.
 The copying seems like an overhead, but the compiler can optimize this out.
 Not only that, he can do better because he knows more about the data.